kurd-cc/kurdish-words/README.md

 `TreeSet possibleSuggestions= Checker.corrections(WORD_TO_CHECK, WORDS_SET_AS_HASHMAP);`

-*SimpleRanker.java*: A very basic way to rank the close suggested words for any word in Kurdish (Kurmanji), Usage: <br>
+*SimpleRanker.java*: A very basic way to rank the close suggested words for any word in Kurdish (Kurmanji).
+Usage: <br>
 `int score = Ranker.rank(WORD, COMPARER_WORD);`